 If you’re looking for the best restaurants in Paris, you’ve come to the right place.
-This city is renowned for its exquisite cuisine, and there are thousands of top-notch eateries to choose from.
+This city is renowned for its exquisite cuisine and thousands of top-notch eateries.
 But with so many options, it can be hard to know where to start.

-From Michelin-starred fine dining to casual restaurants serving delicious French fare and classic interiors, mismatched wooden chairs, and checkered tablecloths to the plastic bread baskets, you’re sure to find something to your taste.
+From Michelin-starred fine dining to casual restaurants serving delicious French fare and classic interiors, mismatched wooden chairs, checkered tablecloths, and plastic bread baskets, you’re sure to find something to your taste.

 Table of Contents